ShrimpingIt/website_text/clock/build.md

 The columns often have a red or blue line running alongside them.
 We will follow the convention that the red column will be used for the +ive voltage supply of the circuit (in our case +5V) and the blue line offers a connection to ground (0V).

 Although the vertical *columns* of holes each side of the breadboard are presented in groups of five, each column actually contains a single contact.
-Any wire inserted in any group of five holes is connected to every other wire inserted in the same column. *Note this is completely different to breadboard *rows*, where every group of five is isolated from every other.*
+Any wire inserted in any group of five holes is connected to every other wire inserted in the same column, even if it's inserted in a different group. *Note this is completely different to breadboard *rows*, where every group of five is isolated from every other.*

 ***Connect a Green wire between J9 and any hole in the right-hand Blue column (connecting the Ground Rail)***
 ***Connect a Red wire between J11 and any hole in the right-hand Red column (connecting the +5V rail)***